Born a Boy, Now a Woman: Stories of Sex Reassignment Surgery

 Chapter 6: Changed Identity

-An extremely important step for transgenders is getting their documentation changed.
+An extremely important step for transgender people is getting their documentation changed.

-Even as there is a law permitting transgenders to get their gender changed on documents without any hassle or certifications, the government officials aren’t a helpful lot.
+Even as there is a law permitting them to get their gender changed on documents without any hassle or certifications, the government officials aren’t a helpful lot.

 “It almost felt like we were doing something wrong which we weren’t,” exclaims an annoyed Taksh.

 When we talk of rights, it all starts with a document.
-Kritika explains the ordeal transgenders go through.
+Kritika explains the ordeal transgender people go through.

 She tried to change my name and gender.
 But even after a Supreme Court verdict ordering otherwise, the government’s policy didn’t allow that change until you have the surgery certificate.

 “And I was financially too weak to get my surgery that time.
 But that doesn’t mean the government should let me suffer.
-So then I decided to fight because this policy change won’t just help me but millions of transgenders,” announces a determined Kritika.
+So then I decided to fight because this policy change won’t just help me but millions of transgender people,” announces a determined Kritika.